Aldabra Giant Tortoise

 Reproduction, Babies And Lifecycles Of Aldabra Giant Tortoise

-The tortoise is a critically endangered species with a unique life cycle.
-Aldabra Giant tortoises reproduce slowly, making their populations particularly vulnerable to extinction.
-Female Aldabra giant tortoises lay eggs once every 2 to 4 years and the eggs take 8 to 10 months to hatch.
-When they do hatch, the baby tortoises are just a few inches long and weigh less than 1 pound.
-They spend the first few years of their lives eating leaves and grasses, growing slowly until they reach sexual maturity at around 20 years old.
-At that point, they start looking for a mate and can live for another 50 or 60 years.
-The lifespan of an Aldabra giant tortoise ranges from 80 – 120 years.
-However, it can extend up to 150-200 years.
+When young tortoises do hatch, they need to dig themselves out of the nest.
+They hatch from their eggs fully independent.
+The baby tortoises are just around 2.5 to 3 inches long and weigh less than 15 to 113 grams.
+Baby tortoises spend the first few years of their lives eating leaves and grasses.
+They grow slowly until they reach sexual maturity at around 25 years old, depending on size rather than age.
+At that point, they start looking for a mate and can live for another 100 years.
+The lifespan of an Aldabra giant tortoise ranges from 100 to 150 years.
+However, it can extend up to 170 or over 200 years.

 Predators And Threats Of Aldabra Giant Tortoise